 I was hoping I'd get the chance to watch the new Criterion release of Lindsay Anderson's This Sporting Life (1963) this week, but unfortunately I haven't had the opportunity to.
 Since I've seen the film before and I have great respect for it, I really have no problem recommending the new Criterion disc.
 It promises … Continue reading DVD of the Week: This Sporting Life (1963)

-I recently had the opportunity to see Norman Jewison's extremely silly and sometimes smart 1966 comedy The Russians Are Coming, the Russians Are Coming for the first time in about 20 years when it played on TCM.
-When I was a kid The Russians Are Coming, the Russians Are Coming was one of my favorite … Continue reading The Terrorists Are Coming, the Terrorists Are Coming!
+I recently had the opportunity to revisit Norman Jewison's extremely silly and very smart 1966 comedy The Russians Are Coming, the Russians Are Coming for the first time in 20 years.
+When I was a kid it was one of my favorite comedies for reasons I can't fully explain.
+But it seemed to portray adults … Continue reading The Terrorists Are Coming, the Terrorists Are Coming!

 I had planned on finishing up the Lucio Fulci tribute I started last week but I was deeply saddened to learn that the great British filmmaker & cinematographer Freddie Francis had passed away on March 17th due to complications following a stroke.
 In light of this, I decided to spend some time writing about Francis … Continue reading R.I.P.
 Freddie Francis 1917-2007